Shiva-Ch0wdary/Subify/DEPLOYMENT_NOTES.md

 ## Current Status

 Server-side rendering is **enabled** again for the `/api/sessions/[sessionId]/export` route.
-The function now bundles the Remotion compositor binaries that ship with `@remotion/renderer`, so Vercel’s Node.js runtime can execute the renders directly.
+The function now bundles the Remotion compositor binaries that ship with `@remotion/renderer`, so Vercel's Node.js runtime can execute the renders directly.

-> **Note:** The linux compositor (`@remotion/compositor-linux-x64-gnu`) is vendored under `vendor/remotion/` and referenced from `package.json`.
-This guarantees that builds performed on Windows (or any non-linux machine) still include the linux binary Vercel needs.
+> **Note:** The Linux compositor (`@remotion/compositor-linux-x64-gnu`) is specified in `optionalDependencies` so it installs on Linux (Vercel) but won't fail on Windows/Mac development machines.
+The compositor is platform-specific and must be installed on the deployment platform.

 ## Deployment Requirements

 1. **Linux-native compositor packages**

-   - Vercel installs the `@remotion/compositor-*-linux-*` packages during `npm install`.
+   - The `@remotion/compositor-linux-x64-gnu` package is listed in `optionalDependencies` so Vercel installs it during the Linux build, while Windows/Mac development environments skip it without errors.
    - `next.config.ts` enumerates every Remotion native package in `serverExternalPackages` and `outputFileTracingIncludes` so the binaries are copied into the serverless bundle.
+   - **Critical:** The compositor must be installed from npm on Vercel's Linux environment, not vendored, to ensure proper file paths.

 2. **Node.js runtime**